A. J. Preller: San Diego Padres

-On August 6, 2014, the Padres announced the hiring of Preller as their new general manager.
-His hiring concluded a six-week process that commenced on June 22 after San Diego dismissed Josh Byrnes following a two and a half years tenure.
+On August 6, 2014, the San Diego Padres announced the hiring of Preller as their new general manager.
+His hiring concluded a six-week process that commenced on June 22 after San Diego dismissed Josh Byrnes following a two-plus year tenure, with Preller agreeing to a five-year deal.
 The Padres also interviewed Kim Ng, Billy Eppler, and Mike Hazen.
-His official title is the President of Baseball Operations and the General Manager of the Padres.
-Preller reportedly agreed to a five-year deal upon joining the Padres organization.
-He made numerous transactions over the 2014-2015 offseason in what came to be known as "Prellerpalooza."
+Preller made numerous transactions over the 2014-2015 offseason in what came to be known as "Prellerpalooza."
 He traded Yasmani Grandal to the Los Angeles Dodgers for Matt Kemp and Tim Federowicz.
 He partook in a three team trade for Wil Myers and Ryan Hanigan, surrendering five players (including Trea Turner) in the process.
 He traded prospects to the Braves for Justin Upton.
 He signed James Shields to a 4-year contract.
 He made several smaller moves as well, as he launched the Padres into playoff talks before the season began.
 He concluded the offseason by trading for Braves closer Craig Kimbrel just hours before the season opened on April 5.

 Despite his off-season trades, the Padres in June 2015 were still underperforming.
-This was one of many factors that led to the firing of manager, Bud Black, on June 15, 2015.
+This was one of many factors that led to the firing of manager Bud Black on June 15, 2015.

 On September 15, 2016, Preller was suspended for 30 days by MLB without pay for failing to disclose medical information, regarding the trade that sent Drew Pomeranz to the Red Sox.

 On December 3, 2017, Preller was given a 3-year extension to remain as the Padres general manager.

 In 2018, MLB Pipeline ranked the Padres farm system No. 1 with seven prospects among their top 100 prospects: Fernando Tatís Jr. (No. 8), MacKenzie Gore (No. 19), Luis Urías (No. 36), Cal Quantrill (No. 40), Michel Báez (No. 42), Adrian Morejón (No. 50), and Anderson Espinoza (No. 89).

 On February 19, 2018, the Padres signed Eric Hosmer to an eight-year, $144 million contract, the largest in club history at the time.
 On February 21, 2019, the Padres signed Manny Machado to a 10-year, $300 million contract, at the time the biggest free-agent contract in the history of American sports.